vsm/vsm-box/README.md

 ### User interaction on VSM-terms

-- User-interaction on Edit-type Terms (including the endTerm):
+- User-interaction on **Edit-type Terms** (including the endTerm):
   + [Initial note]: at creation time, a VsmBox puts an input field (either a VsmAutocomplete or a plain HTML &lt;input&gt;) in its first Edit-type Term.
-    If the VsmBox is empty, it places this in the extra 'endTerm' (see earlier).
+    If the VsmBox is empty or has only real (=non-endTerm) non-Edit-type Terms, it places this in the extra 'endTerm' (see earlier).
     A VsmBox is implemented so that it holds only one input element at any time, and the user can move it from one Term to another.
-  * Tab/Shift+Tab:
+  - Tab/Shift+Tab:
     moves the input to the next/previous Edit-type, if any, respectively.
     + Any content in the first, abandoned Term, remains visible.
     + When moving to a Term that has previously abandoned content, it is used as the initial content of the input moved into that Term.
     + It switches between VsmAutocomplete and plain input as needed.
-  * Click:
+  - Click:
     moves the input to the Edit-type Term, if it doesn't have it yet.
     As for Tab, it preserves/uses existing content, and sets correct input-type.
-  * Ctrl+Click:
+  - Ctrl+Click:
     cycles its type through the four Edit-types, in the order:
     EI -> EC -> EL -> ER -> EI.
     This also updates the input type (autocomplete/plain).
     And this emits `change` + VsmBox's new (publicly visible) state.
-  * Alt+Click: makes the term the focal term, or removes focal state if it was it already.
+  - Alt+Click: makes the term the focal term, or removes focal state if it was it already.
-  * Esc, on an Autocomplete with closed selection-list (only), or on a plain
+  - Esc, on an Autocomplete with closed selection-list (only), or on a plain
     input:
     if the Edit-Term was (any) non-Edit-type Term before, then it restores the original Term.
 (Also restores the term-type if Ctrl+Click had changed it).
-  * Backspace, on empty Term (only):
+  - Backspace, on empty Term (only):
     moves the input and focus on the Term before it, after converting it to an Edit-type Term if needed.
 It has no effect in a first Term.
-  * Ctrl+Delete:
+  - Ctrl+Delete:
     removes the Term, and moves the input and focus to the term right after it (if it is an Edit-Term), or else to right before it (if Edit-Term), or else to the first Edit-Term that comes after it.
     Does not remove the endTerm, but sets its type to 'EI' if it isn't that yet.
-  * Ctrl+Enter:
+  - Ctrl+Enter:
     + if the input contains certain string-codes: converts them to special characters, e.g. '\beta' to &beta;.
       (Currently only available in VsmAutocomplete inputs: type-EI/EC Terms).
     + else: inserts a new Edit-type Term ('#2') after the current Term ('#1').
       It gives #2 the default type EI, leaves #1's current type (ER/EI/EC/EL) unchanged, and moves the focus to #2's position.
-  * Alt+ArrowUp / Alt+ArrowDown:
+  - Alt+ArrowUp / Alt+ArrowDown:
     moves the Edit-Term one position to the left / right in the Terms-list.
     Any attached VSM-connectors will stay attached and move along with it.
     (Note: Alt+Left/Right would not be usable as they browser hotkeys).
-  * Enter, on Autocomplete normal list-Item:
+  - Enter, on Autocomplete normal list-Item:
     fills it, and switches the Term's type to its non-Edit counterpart (I or C).
-  * Enter, on Autocomplete ItemLiteral:
+  - Enter, on Autocomplete ItemLiteral:
     - If the prop-function `advanced-search` is given (see extensive description above), then that function may provide a string, ID, etc. in another way.
       This enables plugging in a custom dialog box for advanced term lookup.
-    - Else: fill in a `classID: null` Term.
+    - Else: fills in a `classID: null` Term.
     + Note: ItemLiteral is only shown to the user if the prop `allow-class-null==true`, or if an `advanced-search` function is available.
-    + Note: ItemLiteral's content is configurable via prop `item-literal-content`.
+    + Note: ItemLiteral's content is configurable via prop `custom-item-literal`.
-  * Enter, on plain input (of EL/ER-type Terms):
+  - Enter, on plain input (of EL/ER-type Terms):
     fills it, and switches the Term's type to L/R, resp.
-    - Note: when editing an existing R-term (e.g. by doubleclicking it, which changes it to an ER-Term, and then changing the text),
+    + Note: when editing an existing R-term (e.g. by doubleclicking it, which changes it to an ER-Term, and then changing the text),
       then pressing Enter _only_ changes the R-term's `str` string-label.
-      Any existing `classID`/`instID`/`parentID` is conserved (so, _not_ reset to `null`.
+      Any existing `classID`/`instID`/`parentID` is conserved (so, _not_ reset to `null`), and any `dictID`/`descr` is kept.
-      (In contrast, when entering an I/C-type Term (during EI/EC->I/C), the `instID` (if any) and `classID` are reset).
+      (In contrast, when entering an I/C-type Term (during EI/EC->I/C), the `instID` (if any), `classID`, etc. are reset).
-      (One can reset an R-term by selecting a refTerm like 'it' in (an EC/IC-Term's) autocomplete, or via advanced-search).
+      (One can reset an R-term by selecting a refTerm like 'it' in autocomplete (after changing it into an EI/EC-Term), or via advanced-search).
       In summary: when editing an R- or L-Term, one simply changes its label (and for an L-Term, that's all it has).
-  * Shift+Enter on any Edit-type Term: immediately launches the `advanced-search` function, if is available.
+  - Shift+Enter on any Edit-type Term: immediately launches the `advanced-search` function, if is available.
-    This allows the user to bypass navigating to the ItemLiteral; and also use advanced-search when no autocomplete-list is shown yet, e.g. for empty input.
+    This allows the user to bypass navigating to the ItemLiteral; and also to use advanced-search when no autocomplete-list is shown yet, e.g. for an empty input field.
-  * Mousedown / drag:
+  - Mousedown / drag:
-    * focuses the Edit-Term's input;
+    - focuses the Edit-Term's input;
-    * nothing special happens when dragging.
+    - nothing special happens when mouse-dragging.
 Because for Edit-type Terms, mouse-dragging is used for selecting text in the input element.
-  * Ctrl+Shift+Mousedown / drag:
+  - Ctrl+Shift+Mousedown / drag:
-    prepares for dragging, but does not start it yet.
+    Mousedown prepares for dragging, but does not start it yet.
-    After that, listens to mousemove/mouseup/blur events on the whole page:
+    After that, it listens to mousemove/mouseup/blur events on the whole page:
-    * Mousemove:
+    - Mousemove:
       - only when first moved past a distance set by prop `sizes.termDragThreshold`, it starts dragging;
       - if already dragging:
-        - it updates the position of the Term along with the mouse;
+        - it updates the position of the Term, along with the mouse;
-        - the movement of the Term is bound to 'stick' to the 'ribbon' of Terms, even when the mouse is moving further;
+        - the movement of the Term is bound to 'stick' to the 'ribbon' of Terms, even when the mouse is moving further away;
         - it adds a placeholder-element that indicates the Term's target position between other terms, which moves along with the mouse too, in a stepwise way.
-        + (Note: it listens to events on the whole page, because the mouse may move so fast that it temporarily leaves the dragged Term, before the code can make the Term follow).
+        + (Note: it listens to events on the whole page, because the mouse may leave the Term (when it moves so fast that it temporarily leaves the dragged Term, before the code can make the Term follow; or when the Term remains sticking to the ribbon), and then Term will not receive any events).
-    * Mouseup: finalizes dragging: it puts the Term at the current location of its placeholder.
+    - Mouseup: finalizes dragging: it puts the Term at the current location of its placeholder.
-    * Blur (i.e. when browser loses focus): has the same effect as Mouseup.
+    - Blur (i.e. when browser loses focus): has the same effect as Mouseup.
-  * Doubleclick on Edit-type Term: shows ThePopup for it.
+  - Doubleclick on Edit-type Term: shows ThePopup for it.
+  - Hover:
+    - if ThePopup is already shown for another Term: now shows it for this Edit-Term instead, after a delay (see `sizes.delayPopup...`);
+    - if no ThePopup is shown yet: does not show it (in order to not interfere with Hover before Click to edit a Term).
   - Unhover: removes ThePopup after a delay, if shown.
+    Note that Esc and various other actions hide ThePopup too.

-- User-interaction on non-Edit-type Terms:
+- User-interaction on **non-Edit-type** Terms:
-  * Ctrl+Click on non-Edit-type Term:
+  - Ctrl+Click on non-Edit-type Term:
     cycles through the four types: I -> C -> L -> R -> I. &nbsp; Notes:
     + Properties that are not relevant for a certain type (e.g. `instID` for Class-type) are still kept internally, so that the Term can be fully